Did you know that three of the most successful entrepreneurs in the world identify as introverts?

 I was not too picky about the themes and collaborations on my first decks because I just needed to get started.
 There is a bit of a learning curve and even after backing a bunch of projects, it took me several of my own projects to get the hang of it in terms of rewards, promo, etc.

-Gabriel Kramer started SI Certs, which started as a side hustle and sells construction online training platform.
-They are now making $85,000 revenue/mo.
+Gabriel Kramer started SI Certs, which started as a side hustle and sells construction online inspection training.
+It cost $2,500 to start the business.
+They are now making $125,000 revenue/mo.

 Today we have 11 courses but when we were just starting out, I focused on creating the first course.
 I targeted the most popular Special Inspector certification exam, Reinforced Concrete.
 It took me around nine months to create the course.